Loading...

 Final Thoughts

-Once again, Mark Schifter has shocked me with the inexpensive Puron AC Power Conditioners, that not only accomplished their stated goals, but easily exceed them.
-Thanks again for recommending them to me!
-There's literally zero information on the web with regard to the manufacturer, but the Puron AC Power Conditioners perform at a level far beyond what the $250 cost would suggest.
-They're irreplaceable in my systems, and come very highly recommended!
+Once again, I was shocked by the inexpensive Puron AC Power Conditioners, that not only accomplished their stated goals, but easily exceeded them.
+Thanks again, Mark, for your recommendation!
+There's very little information on the web regarding the manufacturer, but the Puron AC Power Conditioners perform at a level far beyond what the $250 (USD) cost would suggest.
+You can reach out to the folks at HiFi House UK for more information via email HERE.
+The Puron AC units are irreplaceable in my systems, and come very highly recommended!

 Puron AC Power Conditioner